SectorLabs/django-postgres-extra/docs/features.md

 # HStoreField
-`psqlextra.fields.HStoreField` is based on Django's [HStoreField](https://docs.djangoproject.com/en/1.10/ref/contrib/postgres/fields/#hstorefield) and therefor supports everything Django does natively, plus more.
+`psqlextra.fields.HStoreField` is based on Django's [HStoreField](https://docs.djangoproject.com/en/1.10/ref/contrib/postgres/fields/#hstorefield) and therefore supports everything Django does natively, plus more.

 ## uniqueness
 The `uniqueness` constraint can be added on one or more `hstore` keys, similar to how a `UNIQUE` constraint can be added to a column.
 Setting this option causes unique indexes to be created on the specified keys.